LieBtrau/ohis-ht-interface/techdoc.md

 * No audio transformers because the radio only has 1 ground connection
 * The radio has a H-bridge output stage.
 The output is at 1.85V when no audio is present.
 A capacitor is used to block the DC voltage.
 * A small capacitor, parallel to the headphones, is used to filter out the high frequency noise.
+* Only one channel is used to feed both headphones.
+The radio has a mono output.
+This reduces the number of components needed.

 # Connection to the radio
 * TRS-plugs (3.5mm and 2.5mm) and can be soldered directly to the interface: